jointakahe/takahe/docs/features.rst

 * Web UI only (but can be installed as a PWA)
 * Creating, editing and deleting posts, with CWs/summaries and visibility
-* Receiving and showing images on posts (cannot be added to posts yet)
+* Adding and showing images on posts (with image descriptions)
 * Handling replies and reply threading
 * Creating and receiving boosts and likes
 * Delivering mentions, and notifications for incoming mentions